Your Kindle Fire has some tricks up its sleeve that you didn’t know about.

 Your Kindle Fire comes with a default option to change your wallpaper.
 Open Settings > Display > Wallpaper, choose a wallpaper from the default set, or pick your own image.

-If you desire a few more options or would like to rotate through a set of wallpapers, we recommend Rotating Wallpaper because it will actually work on your Kindle Fire.
+If you desire a few more options or would like to rotate through a set of wallpapers, we recommend Rotating Wallpaper [No longer available] because it will actually work on your Kindle Fire.
 With this app you can create sets of wallpapers and let them rotate at custom intervals.
 You can manually switch to the next image by selecting Rotate Now inside the app.

 Under Settings you can enable your Active Wallpaper Set, determine the Rotate Interval, and control many other settings.